radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 2. The RadiantOne service must trust the client (import the client’s public key certificate into the [RadiantOne client truststore](client-certificate-trust-store#client-certificate-trust-store-cluster-level-trust-store), unless the client certificate is signed by a known/trusted certificate authority).

-3. From the Main Control Panel > Settings Tab > Security section > SSL, make sure either SSL and/or StartTLS is enabled.

-4. From the Main Control Panel > Settings Tab > Security section > SSL > Mutual Auth.
+3. From the Main Control Panel > Settings Tab > Security section > SSL > Mutual Auth.
 Client Certificate drop-down menu, select Required.

-5. From the Main Control Panel > Settings Tab > Security section > SSL, click **Change** next to [Client Certificate DN Mapping](security#client-certificate-dn-mapping) and define your mappings.
+4. From the Main Control Panel > Settings Tab > Security section > SSL, click **Change** next to [Client Certificate DN Mapping](security#client-certificate-dn-mapping) and define your mappings.

 >[!warning] the Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](administration-and-configuration#delegated-administration-of-radiantone).

-6. Click **Save** and restart the RadiantOne service.
+5. Click **Save** and restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, restart RadiantOne on all nodes.

 ### Client Certificate DN Mapping